Introduction: Faux Brick Walls

 Step 1: Getting the Brick Look

-1.Using the brick as a pattern, set it on the floor and use it to draw a line on the wall.
-Every few feet use the brick to draw a line on the wall.
-Use the straight edge level to connect the lines all the way across the area.
+1.Using the brick as a pattern, set it on the floor and trace it on to the wall.
+Every few feet use the brick and trace a top line on the wall.
+Then use the straight edge level to connect the lines all the way across the area.

 2. Using the 1/2 inch tape, apply it directly to the wall just on top of the line...this is now your grout line.

-3. Using the brick now repeat that step for the next row of brick....I keep repeating this until all of the "rows" are done.
+3. Using the brick now repeat that step for the next row of brick on top of the tape....I keep repeating this until all of the "rows" are done.

 4. Now using the brick, set it back on the floor and draw a line on the side, this is the layout for the brick